 I then sent them a tweet complaining about my tickets vanishing and tried a 3rd time, fully expecting them to deny that any tickets had even been submitted.

-My third ticket did receive a reply, and as expected, they did completely deny that I had submitted any other tickets, even when I provided the screenshots as evidence.
-They also tried to blame the errors on my theme and plugins, despite the fact that the errors were there on the default install, before I had even uploaded my site, with no other themes or plugins.
+My third ticket did receive a reply, and as sure enough, as expected, they did completely deny that I had submitted any other tickets, even when I provided the screenshots as evidence.
+They also tried to blame the errors on my theme and plugins, despite the fact that the errors were there on the default install, before I had even uploaded my site or any themes or plugins.

-So far, it is still a big fat #FAIL for SiteGround support.
+So far, it is still a big #FAIL for SiteGround support.

-Considering how consistently bad my experience was, the number of good reviews is very surprising.
-I get the impression that they do a very good job of blagging less technical customers and have done a very good job of filtering out negative reviews.
+Considering how consistently bad my experience has been with Siteground, the number of good reviews is very surprising.
+I can only assume that the average, non technical customers simply believe all their excuses and lies or they have done a very good job of filtering out negative reviews.

 I am going to keep this site hosted with them for a while and see if things improve, or until they screw up so badly that I have to move it.
 So I will be updating this review as and when required.